Openbank-Java-Bootcamp/plantis-client/README.md

 # Plantis - Client

 ## Description
 Plantis is an app where users can track the plants that have at home, you can choose the plant you have, add it to your profile and then add notes.
+Also as an admin you can delete plants, upload pictures and edit them.

 ## User Stories